Sales quotes offer inspiration and insights into what sales is all about.

 “What are the pain points or problems you’re dealing with that led to you reaching out to me?”

-It helps set the tone for the call and also establishes the real reason why they are there.
-No one hops on a call just because they are looking for information.
-There’s a reason they reached out and the closer you get to the real reason, the more likely you’ll be able to sell them because you understand the problem and can make your product or service the bridge to the solution.
+It sets the tone for the call and also establishes the real reason why they are there.
+There’s a reason they reached out and the closer you get to the real reason, the more likely you’ll be able to close because you understand the problem and can make your product or service the bridge to the solution.

 I spoke with a woman who wanted to make money writing about fitness and landing some online coaching clients.
-We went back and forth during the “discovering the problem” part of the call.
-I asked my usual questions but still didn’t feel like I got to the root of the issue, so I asked one more time:
+I asked my usual questions but still didn’t feel like I got to the root of the issue, so I asked again:

 “Are you sure there isn’t anything else that’s holding you back right now?”

 She sighed and said “Well, actually there’s one more thing.
 My husband and I started a business that made 7 figures, but it all collapsed after the pandemic.”
-Her deepest fear was putting time and effort into a strategy that would end horribly again.
+Her deepest fear was putting time and effort into a failed strategy.

-After I understood the true pain, I talked about how we could help her avoid the same pitfalls again.
+After I understood the true pain, I talked about how she could avoid same pitfalls.
 She was convinced.
 Not only did she join, but she began to thrive immediately, which leads to my last point.

 The best salespeople are givers, not takers